 Revenue from the disposal of an offshore transmission assets (held as inventory) is the consideration received for the assets sold, recognised when control of assets has been transferred to the purchaser.
-Any consideration received in advance of this should be deferred on the Statement of financial position and released once the goods and services delivered.
+Any consideration received in advance of this is deferred on the Statement of financial position and released once the goods and services delivered.

-I PROCUREMENTS
+H PROCUREMENTS